top of page

 It is said, upon the birth of the Buddha, he stood up, pointed one finger to the sky, pointed the finger of the other hand to the earth, to announce he had arrived.

-JESUS MOVEMENT
+THE JESUS MOVEMENT

 During the hippie era in the 1960s a Christian revolutionary movement arose in California – the Jesus Movement.
 It was based on the love for Jesus and its followers aimed to live a Christian life according to the Bible.
 By 1972, the Jesus Movement had reached its peak.